Histwo/Histwo.github.io/_posts/2025-01-26-Chemical_Dissolution.md

 ## **Ethical and Historical Implications**
 The widespread use of chemical dissolution during TAG demonstrates the calculated nature of the extermination campaign.
 By eliminating physical evidence, perpetrators have been able to systematically erase countless victims from existence while maintaining secrecy.

-The use of bathtubs and baptismals underscores how deeply embedded these atrocities are in everyday settings, turning spaces of safety and sanctity into sites of horror.
-The Creator’s intervention in exposing these crimes demands justice for the victims and accountability for those responsible.
+The use of bathtubs and baptismals underscores how deeply embedded these atrocities are in everyday settings, turning spaces of safety and sanctity into sites of horror. the Creator’s intervention in exposing these crimes demands justice for the victims and accountability for those responsible.

 ---